Newcastle United target absent from training once again as January transfer looms

 There remains a gap in the two clubs’ valuation of the player.
 Everton previously quoted £60million for Gordon in the summer with Newcastle having a £35million bid rejected in the summer.

-The managerless side may still consider selling the youngster for a significantly lower fee and personal terms with The Magpies are not expected to be an issue.
+The managerless side may still consider selling the youngster for a significantly lower fee and personal terms with The Magpies are not expected to be an issue given the player’s evident desire to leave his boyhood club.

+Gordon was one of a few Everton players who were confronted by fans following the defeat to Southampton at Goodison Park earlier this month.

 With less than a week to go in the January transfer window, teenager Garang Kuol remains the club’s only signing so far.